 - Reduce ventilation: When air from outside travels into your home via ventilation channels, the air heats up and loses its relative humidity as a result.
 In essence, the relative humidity goes down, which calls for your home to be weatherized by sealing cracks around windows and doors.

 - Add moisture: It’s recommended that you keep your home between 35 and 55% humidity, which you can often achieve with the help of a humidifier.
 Residential humidifying systems can generally produce sufficient moisture to keep your home’s relative humidity within this range.

 Keeping these pointers in mind will help your installation go more smoothly, lower the chance of your wood boards contracting or expanding after the installation and maximize your hardwood flooring’s lifespan.

 Schedule an Appointment With 50 Floor

-If you want durable, high-quality flooring that matches your needs, style and budget, it is critical to pick the right flooring company.
+If you want durable, high-quality flooring that matches your style and budget, it is critical to pick the right flooring company.
 At 50 Floor, we provide a better experience when picking out flooring.
 We offer a free in-home consultation so you can see exactly what the floors you’re considering will look like against your other decor.
 You also have access to valuable advice from a flooring professional, who can help you decide what flooring is best for your home.
 Book your free consultation today!